Projects – farm hazards

 - Heads of Workplace Safety Authorities – Quad bike campaign

 People working in the farm workshop are exposed to risk of injury and illness associated with a range of hazards.
 Up to 20 percent of farm injuries presenting to hospital emergency departments are caused by farm maintenance work.
-More than 30 percent of these are eye injuries and a further 30 percent are hand injuires.
+More than 30 percent of these are eye injuries and a further 30 percent are hand injuries.

 Zoonoses are animal diseases that can be passed onto humans.
 Zoonoses such as Q Fever, cryptosporidiosis and leptospirosis, affect thousands of people each year in Australia.